Foxboro's Behn steps down as Brown women's basketball coach

 “We appreciate all that Sarah has done for the women’s basketball program at Brown and wish her well in her future endeavors,” Brown University Athletic Director Jack Hayes said in a prepared statement Monday.

-Behn’s departure came after the Brown Daily Herald reported a number of irregularities within the program in the treatment of student-athletes, leading to a number of players quitting the team.
+Behn’s departure came after the Brown Daily Herald reported a number of controversies within the program in the treatment of student-athletes, leading to a number of players quitting the team.

 Several had accused Behn of making rude comments about their weight during the last season.
 The Brown University band ended up boycotting the last two home games of the season over the incident.